SAP/spartacus-docs/_pages/dev/features/skip-links.md

 ---

 {% capture version_note %}
-{{ site.version_note_part1 }} 1.4 {{ site.version_note_part2 }}
+{{ site.version_note_part1 }} 1.5 {{ site.version_note_part2 }}
 {% endcapture %}

 {% include docs/feature_version.html content=version_note %}

 ## Overview

-Skip Links allow users to quickly navigate to important areas of a page using the keyboard.
+Skip links allow users to quickly navigate to important areas of a page using the keyboard.
+You activate skip links by pressing the tab key when a page is loaded, and before any other user interaction takes place.

-Skip links are activated by pressing the tab key when a page is loaded, and before any other user interaction takes place.
 When a user presses the tab key, a button appears at the top of the page, with the label "Skip to _section_".
-Each time the user presses the tab key, the text updates to indicate the next available location to skip to.
+Each time the user presses the tab key, the text updates to indicate the next available section to skip to.
 The user can then select a section to skip to by pressing the return key.
 When all sections have been skipped through, pressing the tab key again closes the skip link button.
 Users can navigate forward and backward through the available skip links by using the tab key and shift+tab key combination, respectively.

 With skip links, users can access important content on a page without needing to tab through every element on a page to reach the specific element they wish to interact with.

-### Configuring Skip Links
+## Configuring Skip Links

-The `SkipLinkConfig` is how Spartacus configures skip links.
+You can configure skip links with the `SkipLinkConfig`, which is defined in `skip-link-config.ts`.
+The `SkipLinkConfig` contains the following properties:

-`key: string` - Identifier of the CMS Component or Slot.
+- `key: string` identifies the CMS component or slot.

-`i18nKey: string` - Title of the section being skipped to.
+- `i18nKey: string` is the title of the section that is being skipped to.

-`position?: SkipLinkScrollPosition` - Skip to position before or after target element.
+- `target?: HTMLElement` indicates the target element to be skipped to.
+Note, this property is not required in the `SkipLinkConfig` because the target is identified automatically by the `key` property.

-`target?: HTMLElement` - Target element to be skipped to (not necessary in config as target is identified automatically by `key`).
+- `position?: SkipLinkScrollPosition` indicates a position to skip to that is either before or after the target element.

-### Example Configuration
+The following is an example configuration:

 ```ts
 const exampleSkipLinkConfig: SkipLinkConfig = {